SSankar17/nyt_dashboard/readme.md

 6. How do co-authored books perform compared to single-author books on the NYT Best Sellers list?

 ## Usage
 To use this app, create a clone on your local device.
 Open Docker, MongoDB Compass, and your IDE.

+Open `config.py` and add your API key from the [NYT developers website](https://developer.nytimes.com/accounts/login).
+Once you have an API key set in, you have your configuration set up.

 In your IDE, run the line `streamlit run Main_Page-Streamlit_App.py` in your base terminal.
 Ensure that there is a MongoDB connection named nyt_bestsellers.

 ## Technology Stack